jasmyn2244/rancid-tomatillos/README.md

 ![Home Page and Details](https://media.giphy.com/media/Z2pRnEcLxzGSqc2b6f/giphy.gif)

 A user can search for movies!
+If there are no movies matching their search, they will get an error message that redirects them.
 ![Search](https://media.giphy.com/media/uPDqDv6paym2bVc7aP/giphy.gif)

 If a user incorrectly tries to type in a movie ID to directly access that movie's details, they will be shown an error.